needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 ### AR Pose Driver

 The `AR Pose Driver` drives the local position and orientation of the parent GameObject according to the device's tracking information.
-The most common use-case for this would be attaching the `ARPoseDriver` to the AR Camera to drive the camera's position and orientation in an AR scene.
+The most common use case for this would be attaching the `ARPoseDriver` to the AR Camera to drive the camera's position and orientation in an AR scene.

 ![AR Pose Driver](images/ar-pose-driver.png "AR Pose Driver")

 #### Legacy Input Helpers and the Tracked Pose Driver component

 The `ARPoseDriver` provides a similar functionality to the `TrackedPoseDriver` from the `com.unity.xr.legacyinputhelpers` package and was implemented to remove the dependency on that package.
 Projects are able to use either the `ARPoseDriver` component or the `TrackedPoseDriver` component to drive a GameObjects transform.
-It is not recommended to use both as the behaviour is undefined. `Use Relative Transform` option is unavailable for the `ARPoseDriver` because it introduces additional unnecesary transformations.
+It is not recommended to use both as the behaviour is undefined. `Use Relative Transform` option is unavailable for the `ARPoseDriver` because it introduces additional unnecessary transformations.

 ![Tracked Pose Driver](images/tracked-pose-driver.png "Tracked Pose Driver")